100 Maneiras is the absence of rules but also the infinitude of forms

 Sharing Portugal with the world, putting Portugal in the mouths of the world.
 No matter what may change in the menus of this mythical Chiado restaurant, this will never change.
 Because it is a certain “portugality” that is exhibited, but also seasonality and, above all, a locality without borders.

-It was these premises, this experience of a decade, which culminated in the opening (on February 28, 2019) of the group’s new restaurant, two doors away from the first one (currently closed for refurbishing), at Rua do Teixeira nº39.
-The new 100 Maneiras isn’t “just” a restaurant.
-It is not “just” the new restaurant of one of Portugal’s most famous cooks.
+It was these premises, this experience of a decade, which culminated in the opening (on February 28, 2019) of the group’s new restaurant (1 Michelin star), two doors away from the first one (currently closed for refurbishing), at Rua do Teixeira nº39 – chosen, just 9 months after its opening, to join the list of the 50 Best Discovery, compiled by the organization of The World’s 50 Best, and winner of a Michelin star on the following year.
+100 Maneiras isn’t “just” a restaurant.
+It is not “just” the restaurant of one of Portugal’s most famous cooks.
 100 is a life story, the story of Ljubomir Stanisic and many others, of all (so many…!) who fit inside these walls made of stone and velvet, ruin and luxury.

 It is the world that emulsifies, that excites us.
 And it is emotion that we want to put in the glass, the stone, the pot or the dish.
 Because 100 Maneiras are not “just” restaurants.
 They are a family that eats and feels, drinks and desires, that looks at the world with the will to devour it.
 In a single sip – or bite.